 There are three main things I want you to look out for when your child has a fever.

-Is your child having any difficulty being consoled and age appropriate medications like Ibuprofren (for over 6 months) or acetaminophen (over 2 months) are not working?
+- Is your child having any difficulty being consoled and age-appropriate medications like Ibuprofen (for over 6 months) or acetaminophen (over 2 months) are not working?

 If any of those three things are happening, you can talk to your pediatrician.